amardeepmsingh/bronze/_texts/georgia_douglas_johnson_bronze_1922.md

-TO EMILIE BIGELOW HAPGOOD ó
+TO EMILIE BIGELOW HAPGOOD ‚Äî
 PHILANTHROPIST

 Far from the seried ranks you sway,